moonlightrblx/exposing-skids/Zen/README.md

+## NOTE:
+this repo is not made to hate on zen. i just wanted to show his shit was pasted. i really dont care and he is chill asf as a friend.
+\
+zen is one of the chillest ngas in com and is my fav femboy :)

 ### well not much to say here he clowned on my friend (drexxy) and is using sofmain driver
 - his "private" cheat uses netconnections as showcased by drexxy in his repo [(zens original exposing <3)](https://github.com/Drexxyyy/exposing-skids-pt2)
 - the reversed binary of his temp spoofer is included above (open in ida) aswell as the original